Worldwide Webcams

 Tofino beach front resort is located on Vancouver Island's rugged West Coast.
 The resort is set amongst the native coastal vegetation and takes full advantage of the expansive sandy beach and the open ocean with wild west coast surf.
 Tofino, a small district, sprawls on a peninsula within Clayoquot Sound, characterized by wild natural scenery including lakes, inlets and ancient rainforest.

 The climate is marine west coast.
 Precipitation is concentrated in the winter, which is a characteristic of Coastal British Columbia.
 The following weather facts comes from the town of Tofino, on the northern tip of the island and just up the road a bit from this resort on the Island's western coast.
-The annual amount of precipitation a year is very high indeed, at 3,270.7 mm (128.8 in), yet since most of the precip that falls is rain, the average amount of snowfall they see in only 33.3 cm (13.1 in).
+The annual amount of precipitation a year is very high indeed, at 3,270.7 millimeters (128.8 inches), yet since most of the precip that falls is rain, the average amount of snowfall they see in only 33.3 centimeters (13.1 inches).
 The highest temperature ever recorded in Tofino was 35.4°C (95.7°F) on June 28, 2021.
 The coldest temperature ever recorded was −15.0°C (5°F) on January 30, 1969.
 So it isn't too cold here at all, with an average winter temperature reading of 9.5°C (49.1°F).
 In the summertime, it's very cool here with the average temp just a bit warmer than it is in winter with a reading of at 13.2°C (55.8°F) each summer afternoon.

 - Map -